python/cpython/Doc/howto/regex.rst

 problem.
 Both of them use a common syntax for regular expression extensions, so we'll look at that first.

-Perl 5 is well-known for its powerful additions to standard regular expressions.
+Perl 5 is well known for its powerful additions to standard regular expressions.
 For these new features the Perl developers couldn't choose new single-keystroke metacharacters or new special sequences beginning with ``\`` without making Perl's regular expressions confusingly different from standard REs.
 If they chose ``&`` as a